chimera-linux/cports/Manual.md

   to turn off tests with a flag to `cbuild`, and templates may disable running tests.

 * `install` Install the files into `destdir`.
-Well behaved templates are not supposed to change the `builddir` anymore, so by default it will be mounted read-only at this point.
-However, this is overridable since there is software that cannot be convinced; this should be used very sparingly in general though.
-If the template defines subpackages, they can define which files they are supposed to contain; this is done by "taking" files from the initial populated `destdir` after the template-defined `do_install` finishes.
+If the template defines subpackages, they can define which files they are supposed to contain;
+  this is done by "taking" files from the initial populated `destdir` after the template-defined `do_install` finishes.
+At the time the subpackages are populated, `builddir` is read-only in the sandbox.
+  Ideally it would also be read-only during `install`, but that is not actually possible to ensure (since build systems like to touch their metadata and so on).

 * `pkg` Create binary packages and register them into your local repo.